In this section

-Paediatrician and Head of Department of Adolescent Medicine
+Paediatrician and Director of Adolescent Medicine

 As Director of the RCH Gender Service, Michelle has been instrumental in its development and expansion since 2012.
 She is a strong advocate for legal change and improved access to medical and mental health care for transgender and gender diverse children and adolescents in Australia.